SEB-9-BH/intro-to-full-stack-development/common-stacks-in-web-dev/README.md

 The MEN stack combines:

-- **[MongoDB](https://www.mongodb.com/)**: A database for storing data.
+- **[MongoDB](https://www.mongodb.com/)**: A non-relational database for storing data.
-- **[Express.js](https://expressjs.com/)**: A Node.js web application framework that streamlines building web applications.
+- **[Express.js](https://expressjs.com/)**: An unopionated Node.js web framework that streamlines building web applications.
-- **[Node.js](https://nodejs.org/en)**: Executes JavaScript outside the browser, enabling server-side scripting.
+- **[Node.js](https://nodejs.org/)**: Executes JavaScript outside the browser, enabling server-side scripting.

 Node.js and Express.js together offer high scalability for handling numerous users and requests.
-This stack is particularly friendly for JavaScript developers, as it allows them to use their existing JavaScript knowledge for server-side development, making the learning curve smoother.
+This stack is particularly friendly for JavaScript developers, allowing them to use their existing JavaScript knowledge for server-side development, making the learning curve smoother.
 MongoDB complements this by handling data persistence.

 ### The MERN Stack

 ![MERN stack technologies](./assets/mern-stack.png)

-The MERN stack, similar to the MEN stack, includes React for building user interfaces.
-It includes:

-- **MongoDB**
-- **Express.js**
-- **[React](https://react.dev/)**: A front-end library known for its component-based architecture, used for creating reusable, maintainable, and responsive user interfaces.
+The MERN stack builds on the technologies of the MEN stack and adds React for building user interfaces.
+React is a front-end library known for its component-based architecture, which helps create reusable, maintainable, and responsive user interfaces.
-- **Node.js**

-React adds a robust front-end development capability to the stack, allowing web developers to build interactive and efficient user interfaces.
+React adds robust front-end capabilities to the MEN stack, allowing web developers to build more interactive user interfaces.

 ### Python, Django, and Postgres Stack